-Figure 1 shows that 75.0% of elderly people with chronic energy deficiency

-(CED) were diagnosed with sarcopenia.
-47.4% of elderly people with low physical activity levels were diagnosed with sarcopenia and 61.4% of malnourished elderly people according to MNA were diagnosed with sarcopenia.
+Figure 1 shows that 75.0% of elderly people with CED were diagnosed with sarcopenia.
+Sarcopenia was diagnosed in 47.4% of elderly individuals with low physical activity and in 61.4% of malnourished elderly individuals as determined by MNA.
 The prevalence of sarcopenia was higher in the group with CED, low physical activity, and malnutrition according to MNA.

 Figure 1.
-Prevalence of Sarcopenia (AWGS 2019) by nutritional status and physical activity
+Prevalence of sarcopenia (AWGS 2019) by nutritional status and physical activity